BootBlock/PoSh-Backup/README.md

         *   **Copy to Clipboard:** Easily copy the output of executed hook scripts using a dedicated button.
         *   **Scroll to Top Button:** Appears on long reports for quick navigation back to the top of the page.
         *   **Configurable Favicon:** Display a custom icon in the browser tab for the report.
-        *   **Print-Optimized:** Includes basic print-specific CSS for better paper output (e.g., hides interactive elements, ensures content is visible).
+        *   **Print-Optimised:** Includes basic print-specific CSS for better paper output (e.g., hides interactive elements, ensures content is visible).
         *   **Simulation Banner:** Clearly distinguishes reports generated from simulation runs.
     *   **Other Formats:** CSV, JSON, XML (CliXml), Plain Text (TXT), and Markdown (MD) also supported for data export and integration, updated to include target transfer and checksum details where appropriate.
+    *   **Pre-Flight Check:** Validate environmental readiness before running a backup.
+This checks for source path accessibility, destination write permissions, remote target connectivity, and hook script existence to prevent common failures during a run.
 *   **Comprehensive Logging:** Get detailed, colour-coded console output and optional per-job text file logs for easy monitoring and troubleshooting of both local operations and remote transfers.
 *   **Log File Retention:** Automatically manage the number of log files kept per job.
 Configurable globally, per job, or per backup set, with a CLI override.
 A setting of `0` means infinite retention.
 Old logs can either be deleted or **compressed into a single archive** to save space while preserving history.
 This prevents the `Logs/` directory from growing indefinitely.
 *   **Report File Retention:** Automatically manages the retention of generated report files (`.html`, `.csv`, etc.) in the same way as log files.
 Old reports can be deleted or compressed into a single archive to prevent the `Reports/` directory from growing indefinitely.